When false confidence is mistaken for competence, safety is compromised

 False confidence arises when the brain confuses the process of passively listening and receiving information with the ability to actively call on and apply information.
 False confidence limits development, doesn’t hold up under pressure and, in fact, compromises safety.

-Real confidence is based on competently and consistently performing skills to rigorous, recognized standards and competitive benchmarks.
+Real confidence is based on competently and consistently performing skills to recognized standards and competitive benchmarks.
 Competence is built primarily through experience — hands on, contextualized active experience based on repetition of properly executed techniques.

 Focusing on fear amplifies it